Key takeaways

 Lower effort than blank Excel, still manual placement.
 Useful for small schools and as an export format.

-Legacy automatic generators
+Established automatic generators

-Solver-based generation built around traditional settings, modules, and constraint dialogs.
+Solver-based generation built around settings, modules, and constraint dialogs.
 Strong once configured; setup and tuning are most of the work.

-AI-native planning platforms
+AI-powered planning platforms

-Signs you have outgrown manual
+What are the signs you have outgrown manual timetabling in 2026?

 If two or three of these are true, manual placement is probably costing more than it saves: